Conal2023/ExploreEstepona/README.md

 After realising that a plain colour background wouldn't suffice, I concluded that a simple heading wouldn't suffice either.
 Thus, I embarked on the task of creating a distinctive one.
 I turned to Google to discover a suitable website and proceeded to desgin a custom image for the heading.  [looka.com](https://looka.com/editor/175071137)

 ![Logo](static/img/Logo.jpg)

+### Favicon

+After integrating the logo into the header, I realised that the website wouldn't feel fully finished without a corresponding Favicon.
+To accomplish this, I utilised [favicon.io](https://favicon.io/) to generate a Favicon using the identical image as the logo.